 LXF Dark Application Process

 So how does LXF Dark self-weeding laser transfer paper work?
 We should note here that we strongly recommend swing away heat presses for any laser transfer paper.
-Signwarehouse has three different EnduraPRESS swing away heat presses: the 9″ X 12″ SA12, The 12″ x 15″ MF15 Mutli-Function Combo press, and the workhorse SD20.
+Signwarehouse swing-arm heat presses available in the EnduraPRESS and SilverBolt product lines.
+The MF15 Mutli-Function Combo press, and the workhorse SD20 are the more affordable EnduraPRESS models.
+High volume shops should consider the SilverBolt 1620-SA premium or SilverBolt 1620PA electric auto-close swing away heat presses.
+Both are designed for busier work environments and work well with laser transfer media.

-We also offer high-quality swingaway models from Geo Knight, Hix and Stahl’s.
+We also offer high-quality swingaway models from Geo Knight and Stahl’s Hotronix.
 All of these are compatible.
-LXF Dark is compatible with OKIWT and UniNet iColor white toner textile transfer printers.
+LXF Dark is compatible with OKI WT and UniNet iColor white toner textile transfer printers.
 Okay, now that we have the swingaway disclaimer out of the way, here’s how to use LXF Dark.
 Click here to view and download the PDF instruction guide.
 Here’s a brief summary of the ‘2-step’ laser transfer process.

 - Design your transfer in your favorite graphic design application.
 For best results create the file on a transparent background and save it in .eps, .png, .pdf, or .psd format.